 Includes 8 standards that support an outcome where services are provided in a clean, safe environment that is appropriate to the age/needs of the consumer, ensure physical privacy is maintained, has adequate space and amenities to facilitate independence, is in a setting appropriate to the consumer group and meets the needs of people with disabilities.
-All standards applicable to this service fully attained with some standards exceeded.
+Standards applicable to this service fully attained. --- -- -- --